6 must ask executive search questions

 3. What do you charge?

 Understanding the fee structure will help you to ascertain what partnership will work best for you.
-Most executive search firms operate using similar models, you can find ours here
+Most executive search firms operate using similar models, you can find our pricing here

 A typical recruitment fee for an executive search service is split into three milestones;